18F/18f.gsa.gov/README.md

 3. `bundle install`
 4. `./serve`

-To enable the ability to search and see all pages related to the blog, you can run `bundle exec jekyll serve` instead of `./serve` for the server start command.
-This will **slow down rebuild times dramatically**, so use this command with discretion.

-To enable the ability to see the most recent posts, you can run `./serve-blog`.
-This takes longer than `./serve`, but **significantly less time** than building the entire site.
+To dramatically reduce the build time, there are two commands that you can run instead of `./serve`:

+* `./serve-fast`: This will eliminate all of the blog posts and the search index, but generates all other pages
+* `./serve-blog`: This will eliminate all but the latest three blog posts, but keeps the rest of the site intact.

 You should be able to see the site at: http://127.0.0.1:4000